babakDoraniArab/Vault-cheatsheet/02-Vault Dynamic Database Credentials.md

   you can get user pass based on the same role that you did curd. with the command below `vault read lob_a/workshop/database/creds/workshop-app-long`

+## Renew and Revoke Database Credentials

+first create a credentials with the following command `vault read lob_a/workshop/database/creds/workshop-app`

+if you want to increment the lease time you can go with the command below `vault write sys/leases/renew lease_id="<lease_id>" increment="120"` be sure that your increments needs to be lower than max_ttl

+to examine the current lease with a command like this:
+`vault write sys/leases/lookup lease_id="<lease_id>"`

+### revoke the credentials
+to revoke the credential you can use the command below `vault write sys/leases/revoke lease_id="<lease_id>" `